Commercial and Home Loans Sydney Tips: The Untold 7th Secret in Refinancing A Loan

 5. Get a cash rebate

 Sure, you wouldn’t switch just for a short-term kick-back.
 But CBA will pay you $2,000 if you switch to them and Westpac’s offering a staggering 500,000 velocity points if your loan’s more than a million.
 This will fly four people return to LA.
 This week, Tina and I are lodging an application to refinance our home loan to Westpac.
 We want to take the kids to Disneyland next year and now we won’t need to pay for the flights.
-Money for jam. iChoice can secure a home or investment loan rate starting with a “3” from both these banks.
+Money for jam. iChoice can secure a home loan or investment loan rate starting with a “3” from both these banks.
 By the way, if you’re an existing Westpac customer, you don’t qualify.
 It’s our wacky system – loyalty simply isn’t rewarded.

 6. Get Professional Representation